Herbal Medicine 101: A Guide to Buying, Consuming, and Storing

 A prescription will be provided for specific formulas or ingredients that’ll help improve your health.
 Do keep in mind that consultation with a TCM practitioner is not mandatory.
 However, the practice is recommended for ensuring the suitability of certain remedies for your body constitution.

-If you are consuming pharmaceutical health supplements,
+If you are consuming pharmaceutical health supplements, it’s advisable to speak to a clinical physician to avoid potential contraindications.

 Is it safe to buy herbal formulas and ingredients online?